ibodigital/barcode/README.md

-# barcode
+# sBarcode
-Generate Barcodes using “IBODigital Barcode Generator” Business Central Extension
+Generate barcodes using sBarcode - The barcode generator for Microsoft Dynamics 365 Business Central